willnorris/jekyll-clean-urls/README.md

 ```

 This will generate pagination destination files of the form `/page/:num.html`,
-and will create links with the file extension.
+and will create links without the file extension.

 Just make sure you configure your webserver to serve these files appropriately,
 as noted above.